This Fact Sheet is not relevant in your region

 You may need to try and get some paid employment to help you manage.
-Most university towns and cities will have employment options in shops and restaurants and many universities will employ people on campus.
-Ask your careers service, or your student union.
-Paid work should not affect your student funding, but if you are getting any benefits, you will need to check if they will be affected by you working.
+Most university towns and cities will have employment options in shops or restaurants and many universities will employ students on campus.
+Ask your careers service or your student union.
+Paid work should not affect your student funding, but if you are getting any benefits you will need to check if they will be affected by working.

 Going to university usually involves getting into some sort of debt.
-Not all debt is problem debt, so it is important to understand when you might need help and what your options are.
+Not all debt is problem debt, so it is important to understand when you might need help to deal with your debts and what your options are.
 Also, some debts are more important than others.
 This is because if you do not pay, you could lose your home, be disconnected from an essential supply such as gas or electricity, or be sent to prison.
 These are called priority debts.
 Common examples include rent arrears, council tax arrears and gas or electricity arrears with your current supplier.
-It is important to use the money you have for your creditors to make agreements to settle these debts first.
+It is important to use the money you have for your creditors to make agreements to pay these debts first.

 Most full-time students should not have to pay council tax, but there are some exceptions.
 For example, you may have to pay council tax if: